shirriff/alto-ethernet-interface/boardv2/README.md

-# Instructions for building the board
+# Instructions for building the board (obsolete)

-Note: this version of the board is untested.
+Note: this version of the board has been replaced by boardv3.

 The board was designed with KiCad.
 This directory contains the KiCad files.
 The board can be ordered from OshPark [here](https://oshpark.com/shared_projects/5WJDIPzl).